xconverge/ArduinoProject/README.md

 The first 2 projects can be done without these tools.
 You will need to modify the purchase list accordingly, omitting the LCD, MicroSD shield, Potentiometer, and MicroSD Card.

-Download the .ZIP file titled complete project and you will have the instructions, parts list, and a few software libraries that will be used.
+Download the .ZIP file titled ArduinoProject.zip by right clicking/save as and you will have the instructions, parts list, and a few software libraries that will be used.

 The code is designed to be simple enough to copy from the pages.
 I recommend pulling the .pdf up on a tablet or separate laptop so that you can have the directions in front of you while programming.